FunClip/ssniffer/README.md

 # ssniffer
-a simple sniffer developed based on qt and npcap just a toy just work
+a simple sniffer developed based on qt and npcap, just a toy, just work